sheparddw/Deprecated-Idx-Broker-Plugin/readme.txt

 * Add custom post type for Wrappers
 * Integrate IDX Pages under Appearance > Menus without cluttering the Pages section of WordPress
 * Simplify initial integration and plugin settings page - Setting up the Global Wrapper now automatically updates the IDX Control Panel.
-* Add ability to add custom fields and other customization to omnibar search widgets.
+* Add customization options for all omnibar search widgets.
+* Only load Map Search scripts when the widget is used on the page.

 = 1.2.1 =
 * Updated code for compatibility with WP4.3 release.